You are here:

 - Evaluate and execute initial admissions decisions using sound judgement and respect while maintaining confidentiality

-- Lead daily information sessions to introduce visitors to Catawba, share points of distinction, explain admissions process, and further prospective interest in Catawba
+- Lead daily information sessions to introduce visitors to Catawba College, share points of distinction, explain admissions process, and further prospective interest in the

-- Participate in Admissions Events during the year, including Open Houses, Scholarship Programs, Accepted Student Days, Welcome Weekend, Orientation, and Summer Sips
+- Participate in Admissions Events throughout the year: Open Houses, Scholarship Programs, Accepted Student Days, Welcome Weekend, Orientation, Summer Sips,

 - Perform other duties as assigned